South City Physiotherapy is looking to hire a part-time or full-time physiotherapist to start in April or May of 2020.

 South City is pleased to announce that it has launched a new custom brace fitting service.

-South City is in the process of constructing a “Custom Brace Fitting” page, that will be added to it’s website shortly.
+South City is in the process of constructing a “Custom Brace Fitting” page.
+It will then be added to it’s website shortly.

 Go to www.southcityphysiotherapy.com for more information.